akky-xxxx/strict-check/packages/eslint-config-js/README.md

   // For react project, this replace to eslint-config-airbnb ...eslintConfigSCJs.configs.baseRecords2,

-  // This is the scustom config of eslint-config-sc-js ...eslintConfigSCJs.configs.customRecords,
+  // This is the custom config of eslint-config-sc-js ...eslintConfigSCJs.configs.customRecords,

-  // This is the scustom config of eslint-config-sc-js ...eslintConfigSCJs.configs.resetRecordsForStylistic, ]
+  // This is the custom config of eslint-config-sc-js ...eslintConfigSCJs.configs.resetRecordsForStylistic, ]
 ```